smorsked/Boxinator_Client_Server/README.md

-# Combined client and server for the Boxinator project
+# Combined server/client for Boxinator